modelkiss/DRA-for-class-federated-unlearning/README.md

 - **Federated Training** – standard FedAvg orchestration with optional differential privacy (Gaussian noise + clipping) and secure aggregation.
-- **Forgetting** – remove a selected class from every client and continue training or invoke an auxiliary logit-suppression procedure.
+- **Forgetting** – remove a selected class from every client and continue training, perform logit suppression, or reinitialise the classifier head for the target class so that three distinct forgetting mechanisms can be compared.
-- **Attacks** – infer the forgotten label using per-class accuracy deltas and reconstruct representative samples by optimizing noise to reactivate the removed class.
+- **Attacks** – infer the forgotten label using per-class accuracy, confusion, and gradient-difference signals, and reconstruct representative samples via gradient inversion or an optional diffusion generator.
 - **Reporting** – store reconstructed tensors, serialized models, and metadata summarizing attack success under different defense regimes.